Deepanshu47-droid/spring-STS/README.md

-🚀 UC4 - REST API: Greeting with JSON Body (POST Request)
+🚀 UC5 - REST API: Greeting with Path Variable & Query Parameter (PUT Request)

-This guide helps you set up and test a Spring Boot REST API that accepts a name in the request body (JSON format) and responds with a personalized greeting.
+This guide helps you set up and test a Spring Boot REST API that accepts a first name as a Path Variable and a last name as a Query Parameter in a PUT request.

-📌 Steps to Implement UC4
+📌 Steps to Implement UC5

 ✅ Step 1: Create a Spring Boot Project